Tree Training: Accelerating Agentic LLMs Training via Shared Prefix Reuse

 \section{Conclusion}

-In this paper, we propose Tree Training, a performance optimization algorithm during the training phase.
+We propose Tree Training, a performance optimization framework during the training phase.
 It aims to minimize redundant computation and boost efficiency while strictly maintaining the gradient values of the parameters undergoing optimization.
-In contrast to existing prefix reuse schemes, our Tree Training is applicable to a wider range of scenarios.
-It is not only suitable when the prefix is a prompt that does not contribute to gradients but also when the prefix is involved in gradient updates.
+In contrast to existing prefix reuse schemes, our Tree Training is not only suitable when the prefix is just a prompt that does not contribute to gradients, but also when the prefix is involved in gradient updates.